EthanMBoos/Tooling/README.md

 # WalkTheCLI
 A practical walkthrough of project setup, emphasizing the CLI commands every developer needs for a clean, structured start.
+Featuring Linux, Git, and Docker commands.